mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/SNP_alignment/README.md

 The trimmed paired end reads were aligned to the NCCP11945 reference genome using Snippy (v4.3.5), requiring a minimum of ten supporting reads and a variant frequency of 0.9 or greater.
-Recombination filtering was performed using Gubbins (v2.4.1) with default settings and the full Snippy pseudoalignments as input.
+Recombination filtering. was performed using Gubbins (v2.4.1) with default settings and the full Snippy pseudoalignments as input.
 Following Gubbins, a core SNP alignment was generated using snp-sites (v1) and the Gubbins filtered alignment as input with the -c flag.
 The number of constant sites from the whole genome pseudoalignment was also calculated using snp-sites with the -C flag (v1).
 A ML phylogenetic tree was inferred using IQ-tree (v2.0.3), with the best-fitting nucleotide substitution model chosen based on the lowest BIC and the number of constant sites specified.
 Molecular dating of ancestral events was performed using the least-squares dating (LSD) software (v0.3), with the whole dataset maximum likelihood phylogeny generated here used an input.
 All code is
 here: